praveenk007/ifttt/README.md

 # ifttt - if this then that
-is a simple-to-use rule engine
+is a simple-to-use rule engine which can be used to keep the conditional business logics out of the code.

 ## Usage

 The base version (V1.0.0.0) provides the functionality where-in if an operation (``` >= ```, ``` > ```, ``` <=```, ``` < ```, ```== ```) evaluates to ``` true```, then ``` true ``` is returned.

 Rules can be provided in below ``` JsonNode ``` format

 ```json